Guest400123064/just-config-mixin/README.md

 # configmixin

-An ultra lightweight configuration management library for machine learning.
+An ultra lightweight configuration management library for machine learning inspired by the Hugging Face 🤗 [`diffusers`](https://github.com/huggingface/diffusers) library.
 Add automatic configuration handling to any class with a simple mixin pattern.
 Please refer to the [documentation](https://guest400123064.github.io/configmixin/) for more details.

 ## Features